 The latest statistics from the Occupational Safety and Health Administration show that construction accounts for only 4% of workers in the United States, but for 21% of work-related deaths.
 More than half of these deaths in the construction industry were caused by the “Fatal Four,” which include falls, being stuck by an object, electrocution, and caught-in/between.
 The “Fatal Four” were responsible for 59.9% of construction workers’ deaths in 2017.

-Falls account for the most construction site accidents resulting in injury or death.
+Falls account for the most construction site accidents resulting in death or injury.
 Workers are susceptible to falling from roofs, scaffolding, ladders, etc. Although they are the most common type of accident, they are just as preventable.
 Fall protection for construction workers is required at six feet or higher.
 This includes safety gear, hole covers, warning signage, and training on proper use of safety equipment.

 Struck by An Object